-In 2015, the ANOC General Assembly unanimously approved the ANOC Executive Council's recommendation to select San Diego as the host city of the inaugural ANOC World Beach Games in 2019.
+In 2015, the Association of National Olympic Committees (ANOC) General Assembly unanimously approved the ANOC Executive Council's recommendation to select San Diego as the host city of the inaugural ANOC World Beach Games in 2019.

 The ANOC Awards

-The ANOC Awards 2015 took place in Washington D.C., the United States, on October 29, 2015 and celebrated the achievements of athletes from the five Continental Games.
+The 2015 ANOC Awards took place in Washington D.C., the United States on October 29 and celebrated the achievements of athletes from the five continental Games.

-In 2016, The ANOC Awards ceremony was hosted in Doha, Qatar on November 15, 2016 and celebrated the achievements of NOCs and their athletes from the Rio 2016 Olympic Games.
+In 2016, the ANOC Awards were hosted by Doha, Qatar on November 15 and celebrated the achievements of NOCs and their athletes from the Rio 2016 Olympic Games.